-In researching for this post, I truly enjoyed discovering all the history in Bronner’s floats and seeing the evolution of the float-building process.
+But I have to say, in researching for this post, I truly enjoyed discovering all the history in Bronner’s floats.
+Especially to see the evolution of the float-building process.

 But what I hadn’t seen before writing this post was what it was like inside Wally’s brain firsthand!
 Ornament artist Connie Larsen, who has been with Bronner’s since 1972 and was one of our early float designers (the angel in our 1973 float above), brought me a file of hand-drawn sketches from Wally’s 1981 Hummel design!
 To hold them in my hands and see his notes … it was just so cool.